 And we wanted to do it all in a way that was affordable.

-The ALV Career Method is a comprehensive, 4-phase coaching program that takes you step-by-step through the process of identifying the right career path for you and landing a job in your new chosen field.
+The ALV Career Method is a comprehensive, 4-phase career transition coaching program that takes you step-by-step through the process of identifying the right career path for you and landing a job in your new chosen field.
 You’ll start with a multi-week intensive where you’ll be meeting with your coach frequently.
-Your sessions will then taper off over time as we move from discover and planning to execution and support.
+Your sessions will then taper off over time as we move from discovery and planning to execution and support.

 Before each session, you’ll complete online exercises in our proprietary eCoaching platform.
 Then you meet with your certified career coach to dive deep into your findings and ensure you are progressing toward your goal of an exciting new career path.